-Considering the importance of safety, the most suitable towing vehicle is one which is heavier than the caravan or trailer it tows and which has enough power to permit quick and safe passing maneuvers.
+Considering the importance of safety, the most suitable towing vehicle is one that is heavier than the caravan or trailer it tows and which has enough power to permit quick and safe passing maneuvers.

 While a vehicle with a manual gearbox was often preferred, many vehicle manufacturers recommend an automatic transmission for towing larger trailers or caravans.
 One advantage is that the driver needs only to concentrate on the prevailing road conditions and not to worry about whether the vehicle is in the correct gear.
 Reversing is much easier if the vehicle has an automatic transmission.
-With automatics it can be important that an auxiliary transmission oil cooler is fitted for larger caravans.
+With automatics, it can be important that an auxiliary transmission oil cooler is fitted for larger caravans.